Goat Shank Rice and Beans

 Rice and beans

 - Fluff the rice with a fork and add to a bowl with the beans, along with the reserved fat to taste (melt it to make it easy to pour) along with the parsley and chives if using, mixing gently so as not to break up the rice.
-Put the meat into a serving dish, cover with foil and keep warm in an oven while you saute the shank meat.
+Put the meat into a serving dish, cover with foil and keep warm in an oven.

 Saute the shank and serve

-- Heat a tablespoon of lamb fat in an 10 inch cast iron skillet or similar-sized saute pan until almost smoking, quickly saute and brown the pieces of shank, season with a pinch of salt and arrange in the middle of the rice and beans, garnish with the parsley or chives if using, and serve.
+- Heat a tablespoon of lamb fat in an 10 inch cast iron skillet.
+Saute and brown the pieces of shank, season with a pinch of salt and arrange in the middle of the rice and beans, garnish with the parsley or chives if using, and serve.